mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 The evalset approach utilizes a dedicated dataset called an "evalset" for evaluating agent-model interactions.
 Similar to a test file, the evalset contains example interactions.
 However, an evalset can contain multiple, potentially lengthy sessions, making it ideal for simulating complex, multi-turn conversations.
 Due to its ability to represent complex sessions, the evalset is well-suited for integration tests.
 These tests are typically run less frequently than unit tests due to their more extensive nature.

 An evalset file contains multiple "evals," each representing a distinct session.
 Each eval consists of one or more "turns," which include the user query, expected tool use, expected intermediate agent responses, and a reference response.
 These fields have the same meaning as they do in the test file approach.
+Alternatively, an eval can define a *conversation scenario* which is used to [dynamically simulate](./user-sim.md) a user interaction with the agent.
 Each eval is identified by a unique name.
 Furthermore, each eval includes an associated initial session state.

 Creating evalsets manually can be complex, therefore UI tools are provided to help capture relevant sessions and easily convert them into evals within your evalset.
 Learn more about using the web UI for evaluation below.
 Here is an example evalset containing two sessions.
 The eval set files are  backed by a formal Pydantic data model.
 The two key schema files are
 [Eval Set](https://github.com/google/adk-python/blob/main/src/google/adk/evaluation/eval_set.py) and